27 Marketing Portfolio Examples (And Why They Work in 2026)

 Before diving into her projects, she added a section talking about how she got where she is today, and her story of falling in love with writing and marketing.
 Experiencing her passion for marketing, combined with the expertise radiating from her marketing samples, you know that your project would be in good hands with her.

-There are all little details, but they add up and are essential for making a good impression.
+These are all little details, but they add up and are essential for making a good impression.

 How to create your own site based on these marketing portfolio examples

-As you can see from these examples, the key to a successful marketing portfolio is making a good first impression, having an easy-to-navigate site, establishing credibility, and underlining your expertise with work samples and case studies.
+As you can see from these examples, the key to a successful marketing portfolio is:

 With the right tool, creating a similar portfolio website is much easier than you’d think, even if you're only at the beginning of the marketing career path.
-Let’s go through how to make a marketing portfolio using Copyfolio in a few simple steps.
+Let’s go through how to make a marketing portfolio in a few simple steps.

 2. Write your tagline & add a profile picture